Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/associations/v3/content_association-types_txt.md

-# HubSpot CRM API: Associations v3
+# HubSpot CRM API v3: Associations

-This document describes the HubSpot CRM API v3 for managing associations between objects.
-Note that a newer version (v4) offers additional functionality, including creating and managing association labels.
-Refer to the [v4 Associations API article](link_to_v4_article_here) for more advanced features.
+This document describes the HubSpot CRM API v3 endpoints for managing associations between objects.
+This version allows for bulk operations but lacks the functionality to create or edit association labels (for that, see the v4 API).
+Associations define relationships between objects and activities within the HubSpot CRM.

-## Overview

-Associations represent relationships between objects and activities within the HubSpot CRM.
-The v3 API allows for bulk creation, retrieval, and removal of these associations.

-For a comprehensive understanding of objects, records, properties, and associations APIs, consult the [Understanding the CRM guide](link_to_crm_guide_here).
-For general CRM database management information, see [how to manage your CRM database](link_to_db_management_here).

-## Association Types
+## Understanding Associations

-Associations are defined by object and direction (unidirectional).
-You need different definitions depending on the starting object type (`fromObjectType`).
-Each endpoint requires `fromObjectType` and `toObjectType` to specify the association direction.

-**Example:**

-* To get association types from contacts to companies: `/crm/v3/associations/contacts/companies/types`
-* To see tickets associated with a contact: `/crm/v3/associations/Contacts/Tickets/batch/read` (Contact is `fromObjectType`, Tickets is `toObjectType`).
-The specific contact is identified in the request body using `objectId`.

-Association types include:

-* Unlabeled associations (e.g., contact-to-company)
-* Default labeled associations (e.g., contact-to-primary company)
-* Custom labeled associations (e.g., `Decision maker` contact-to-company)

-While you can use custom association types (labels) with v3, you *cannot* create or edit them using this API.
-Use the v4 API for label management.
+Associations are unidirectional and defined by `fromObjectType` and `toObjectType`.
+For example, an association from `Contacts` to `Companies` is different from an association from `Companies` to `Contacts`.

+* **`fromObjectType`**: The starting object type of the association.
+* **`toObjectType`**: The ending object type of the association.
+* **Association Types**:  Can be unlabeled, default labeled, or custom labeled.
+While custom labels can be referenced, they cannot be created or modified via this v3 API.

 ## API Endpoints

+All endpoints use the base URL `/crm/v3/associations/`.
+Remember to replace placeholders like `{fromObjectType}` and `{toObjectType}` with the actual object types (e.g., `Contacts`, `Companies`, `Deals`, `Tickets`).

+**Note:**  Object type names are case-sensitive.

-### Retrieve Association Types
+### 1. Retrieve Association Types

-**Method:** `GET`

-**Endpoint:** `/crm/v3/associations/{fromObjectType}/{toObjectType}/types`
+**Endpoint:** `GET /crm/v3/associations/{fromObjectType}/{toObjectType}/types`

-Retrieves all defined association types between specified objects, including default and custom labels.
-The response includes an `id` (numerical) and `name` for each type.
-Default association IDs are consistent across accounts, while custom label IDs are account-specific.
+**Description:** Retrieves all defined association types between two specified objects, including default and custom association labels.

+**Request:**  A simple GET request to the endpoint with the `fromObjectType` and `toObjectType` as path parameters.
+No request body is required.

+**Response:** A JSON object with a `results` array.
+Each element in the array represents an association type with `id` (numerical ID) and `name` properties.
+Custom label IDs are account-specific.

 **Example Response:**